 How do you get ordained to perform wedding ceremonies for your friends and family in Minnesota?
 Getting ordained is simple, legal, inexpensive and takes just a few minutes!
 Get started.

-Your complete ceremonial minister credentials package for Minnesota includes all of the documents you'll need to legally perform all of life's celebrations, including weddings, baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting and other ceremonies.
+Minister ordination for Minnesota includes authorization to legally perform all of life's celebrations, including marriage ceremonies (weddings), baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting, and other rites and rituals.

-Ordination through First Nation as a Wedding Officiant and ceremonial minister complies with all Minnesota laws and is valid and accepted throughout the state and everywhere around the world!
+Ordination as a Marriage Officiant and ceremonial minister complies with all state and local laws in Minnesota and is valid and accepted throughout the United States and everywhere around the world!

-The laws of the State of Minnesota require persons performing marriage ceremonies to file their credentials with a local County Clerk's office in Minnesota¹ prior to performing a ceremony anywhere in the state.
+Minnesota law requires persons performing marriage ceremonies to file their credentials with a local County Clerk's office in Minnesota¹ prior to performing a ceremony anywhere in the state.
 You must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any state or local authority and/or the bridal couple upon their request.

 In Minnesota, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 You are not required to undergo any specific formal training to become ordained in Minnesota.

 Not a resident of Minnesota?
 Minnesota does not restrict legally ordained non-resident ministers from serving anywhere in the state.
 Under the terms of your ordination, you will also be permitted to serve in your home state.